wics-uw/website/content/S2015/S15-blog-rasheedayehuza.md

 Rasheeda found that confidence in her final undergraduate year.
 She met her dear friend and future co-founder Regina Agyare, a prominent tech guru in Ghana.
 Regina is the founder of [Soronko Solutions](http://www.soronkosolutions.com), a software development company that focuses on social enterprise.
 Her story has been featured in Sheryl Sandberg's *Lean In: Women, Work, and the Will to Lead*.

-"The first thought I had when I met her was, ‘Wow a woman in computer science that is older than me!
-It was amazing and it was the best feeling I had in a long time'."
+"The first thought I had when I met her was, 'Wow a woman in computer science that is older than me!'
+It was amazing and it was the best feeling I had in a long time."

 As a result of this chance encounter, the two embarked together on a new project called [Tech Needs Girls](http://www.soronkosolutions.com/tng.html).
-The first step for them was to raise awareness of computer science education by creating a community for women, young and old, to support one another.
+The first step for them was to raise awareness of computer science by creating a community for women, young and old, to support one another.
 In June 2013, they held their first workshop.
 Although they succeeded in raising awareness of the women in STEM problem, Rasheeda felt like the curriculum was a complete failure.

 "We introduced the kids to Java, which is the worst thing you can do to anyone.
-Setting up the ‘Hello World' program is easy, but we couldn't teach them anything else effectively," she explains.
+Setting up the 'Hello World' program is easy, but we couldn't teach them anything else effectively," she explains.

 "We took a step back a built an entirely new curriculum.
 In our next iteration, we started with HTML, which was also a huge mistake."